-Since my last novel project was a dystopian, near-future conspiracy thriller — i.e., one step removed from contemporary reality — I decided to do something fun and frivolous for my 2020 book.
+Since my last novel project was a dystopian, near-future conspiracy thriller—i.e., one step removed from reality—I decided to do something fun and frivolous for my 2020 book.
 I won’t go too far into it other than to say that it’s about a band of postmodern prog-metal-jazz-funk musicians touring the United States in an alternate universe while saving the world.
-Essentially, I envisioned my dream band and set them loose on weird, otherworldly adventures.
+Essentially, I envisioned my dream group and set them loose on weird, otherworldly adventures.

 Counter-World Experience, Fraktal – Always Home (2004).
 I haven’t listened to much “instru-metal,” but I think Counter-World Experience qualifies, and I’ve enjoyed having their album Metronomicon in my library for a while.
 This year I found their much earlier release Fraktal – Always Home, and I’m not sure I’ve given it enough listens for a legitimate review.
 So far, though, I’m finding it an agreeable addition to my instrumental prog-metal collection, a nice mix of heavy-groove melody, technically accomplished playing, and rhythmic complexity.

 Danny Elfman, “Happy” (2020) and “Sorry” (2021).
 Speaking of Oingo Boingo, its former front man and current soundtrack composer extraordinaire Danny Elfman release his first “pop” (more or less) single in over twenty years, and more recently, a follow-up.
-Both are delightfully angry and macabre, “Happy” all the more so for its chilling music video.
-(I’ll just let that one speak for itself.)
+Both are delightfully angry and macabre, “Happy” all the more so for its chilling music video (worth Googling).
 Great to see that Elfman can still rock out after all these years.

 Mr. Bungle, The Raging Wrath of the Easter Bunny Demo (2020).
 I wouldn’t necessarily consider myself a fan of thrash metal, but my tolerance for metal-infused music has grown substantially over the past decade.
 I’m also a huge fan of Mr. Bungle, and just about anything that Mike Patton and/or Trey Spruance put their hands on, so this was a great year for them to re-record their lost 1980s thrash metal opus The Raging Wrath of the Eastern Bunny.
 It’s entertaining in a thrashy kind of way, and I could pretty much listen to Patton vocalize in any context, even if this isn’t exactly my Mr. Bungle.